vatesfr/xen-orchestra/alerts.md

 If any configured values exceed the threshold during a selection period of time, an alert will be sent.

+Those alerts will be also stored to be accessible in the web interface, and also later for the Load balancing feature (helping it to solve those performances problems).

 ## Updates alerts

 When your XOA detects new packages, you'll be notified by email.